-Consequently, despite a number of developments in the area of privacy law and the tort of invasion of privacy overseas and in Australia, there has been no introduction of a tort of invasion of privacy in Australia which would prevent an artist, photographer or filmmaker from using your image in his or her work,.
+Consequently, despite a number of developments in the area of privacy law and the tort of invasion of privacy overseas and in Australia, there has been no introduction of a tort of invasion of privacy in Australia which would prevent an artist, photographer or filmmaker from using an individual’s image in his or her work,.
 Of course the application of the Privacy Act should still be considered.
 While that legislation may not apply to an individual creator or small arts organisation, it could apply to any public institution or media organisation exhibiting or promoting the creative work.

 There is no government body which regulates advertising standards in Australia.
-However, there are two main advertising industry bodies in Australia to which a complaint may be brought: The Communications Council which is the peak body representing agencies in the marketing communications industry (TCC; www.communicationscouncil.org.au ) and the Australian Association of National Advertisers (AANA; www.aana.com.au).
+However, there are two main advertising industry bodies in Australia to which a complaint may be brought: The Communications Council which is the peak body representing agencies in the marketing communications industry (TCC) and the Australian Association of National Advertisers (AANA).
 In conjunction with the Advertising Standards Board, these bodies have codes of practice for their members and complaint procedures which may be useful in redressing any unauthorised use.
 For example, TCC’s Code of Ethics states that its members should “respect all people.
 No stereotypes…individuals should be understood, not portrayed in a way that could bring disrespect.”
 Complaints are dealt with by TCC with assistance from the St James Ethics Centre.
 The Code might be contravened by the unauthorised use of a person's image.